 Potential competitors have developed and are developing human and humanized antibodies or other compounds for treating autoimmune and inflammatory diseases, transplantation, asthma and cancers.
 In addition, a number of academic and commercial organizations are actively pursuing similar technologies, and several companies have developed, are developing, or may develop technologies that may compete with our antibody technology platform.
 Competitors may succeed in more rapidly developing and marketing technologies and products that are more effective than our products or that would render our products or technology obsolete or noncompetitive.
-Our collaborative partners may also independently develop products that are competitive with products that we have licensed to them.
+In addition, our collaborative partners may also independently develop products that are competitive with products that we have licensed to them.
 This could reduce our revenues under our agreements with these partners.

 Any product that our collaborative partners or we succeed in developing and for which regulatory approval is obtained must then compete for market acceptance and market share.
 The relative speed with which we and our collaborative partners can develop products, complete the clinical testing and approval processes, and supply commercial quantities of the products to the market compared to competitive companies will affect market success.
 In addition, the amount of marketing and sales resources and the effectiveness of the marketing used with respect to a product will affect its marketing success.
-For example, Novartis, which has a significant marketing and sales force directed to the transplantation market, markets Simulect® (basiliximab), a product competitive with Zenapax, in the United States and Europe.
-Novartis has acquired a significant interest in Roche.
-As a result of Novartis' relationship with Roche, Roche may not devote significant resources to the marketing and sales of Zenapax, which could harm our business.